Tax relief on donations to certain sports bodies

 • the approved sports body must not seek further tax relief on donations

-• self-assessed individuals and companies cannot claim tax relief on the donations.
+• companies cannot claim tax relief on the donations.

 Next: What records must be kept by an approved sports body?